Mexico’s Fragile Governing Coalition

 In Latin America, candidates, such as Iván Duque in Colombia, have been winning elections on the back of rebuking Chavez’s politics.
 Duque painted his left opponent as a leftover of Chavez’s Venezuela or Castro’s Cuba.
 On the hand, AMLO has a leftist approach and concentrated on fighting for the poor and tackling other domestic issues.

 The idea of tackling domestic issues is also an objective of Donald Trump’s with the ideology of “America First” and “Make America Great Again” mantra.
 Trump and AMLO wish to combat their domestic problems and the way they may handle it.
 The difference may be in the approach.
 The Trump approach is more combative and aggressive in terms of immigration, trade, and his approach with leaders.
-On the hand, AMLO faces a different set of challenges including managing his relationship with Trump.
+On the other hand, AMLO faces a different set of challenges including managing his relationship with Trump.

 López Obrador has a more delicate position where he needs to counter Trump by protecting his country’s trade interests while at the same time he needs to advance his domestic agenda.
 He may need to walk a tight line and use his charisma to counter Trump.
 In addition, he can counter Trump using his own populist ideas by using his unique, diverse coalition to advance his country’s agenda namely cleansing the country of corruption.
 In addition, it’s expected that he will take a less combative stance on Mexico’s 11 year old war on drugs.